TCBL/tcbl-user-data-manager/README.md

 ### a.
 Using the packaged jar (production)

-Put a (modified) `application.yml` file besides the jar.
+Go to the directory of the jar.

+Copy src/main/resources/application.yml.dist into this directory.
 Then run with:

 ```
 java -jar UserDataManager-<version>.jar